zhiyongc/zhiyongc.github.io/_pages/about.md

 - "/about.html"
 ---

-I am a **Postdoctoral Research Associate** in the Department of Civil & Environmental Engineering at the [University of Washington](https://www.washington.edu/) advised by Prof. [Yinhai Wang](https://www.ce.washington.edu/facultyfinder/yinhai-wang).
-I'm also a **UW Data Science Postdoctoral Fellow** at the [eScience Institute](https://escience.washington.edu/).
-I received my Master degree in Software Engineering from [Peking University](http://english.pku.edu.cn/) and my Bachelor degree in Software Engineering from [Beihang University](https://ev.buaa.edu.cn/).
-I was a visiting master student in the College of Electrical Engineering and Computer Science at [National Taiwan University](http://www.ntu.edu.tw/english/) advised by Prof. [Hsin-Mu (Michael) Tsai](https://www.csie.ntu.edu.tw/~hsinmu/wiki/).
+I am an **Associate Professor** in the **School of Transportation Science and Engineering** at the **Beihang University**, China.
+I was a UW Data Science Postdoctoral Fellow at the University of Washington.
+I received a Ph.D. degree in Civil Engineering (Transportation Engineering) from the University of Washington, a Master degree in Software Engineering from Peking University, and a Bachelor degree in Software Engineering from Beihang University.
+I was a visiting master student in the College of Electrical Engineering and Computer Science at National Taiwan University.

-For urban systems to be smart and intelligent, they must be able to understand evolving urban patterns, reason about the future, and optimize the operation --  how should we leverage, devise, and interpret models that learn urban patterns from real-world data and adapt our current urban systems to the future?
-Towards this question and others, I work on machine learning, artificial intelligence, and optimization with a focus on mobility modeling, urban computing, and intelligent transportation systems.
-I'm specifically interested in building data-driven models that reflect the real world to inform forecasting and control tasks.
-My work touches on a range of problems including urban/transportation data integration/imputation/prediction, human mobility modeling, and traffic control in connected autonomous vehicle environments.
+For urban systems to be smart and intelligent, they must be able to understand evolving patterns, reason about special phenomena, and optimize the operation in large-scale regions --  how should we leverage, devise, and interpret models that learn urban patterns from real-world data and adapt our current urban systems to the future?
+Towards this question and others, I work on building data-driven models using **machine learning** and **deep learning** technologies to reflect the real world.
+My work touches on a range of transportation problems including **urban computing, traffic forecasting, human mobility modeling, autonomous driving, traffic control,** and **traffic simulation**.
+I'm <span style="color:darkred">open to new topics and collaborations</span>, and feel free to reach out to me if you are interested.

 ## News
 <table style="width:100%">